richard-mannion/number-matching-game/README.md

 A web page will open in your default browser and you can play the game.

-Please note that for ease of development, this project used `npm link` which means that you will idealy clean up the symlinks afterwards by running:
+Please note that for ease of development, this project used `npm link`, which means that you will ideally clean up the symlinks afterwards by running:

 `./cleanu-up.sh`